-The name of Wanstead can be traced back to shortly before the Norman Conquest.
-Written as Wænstede sometime around 1050, it means a settlement by a hillock or mound, wœnn being the Old English word for lump although others suggest it may mean wain or wagon.
-Sometime around 1066 it was written Wenstede and in 1086 as Wenesteda’.
-Wanstead Park incoroporates part of the grounds of Wanstead House which was knocked down in 1824.
+The name of Wanstead is Anglo-Saxon.
+Written as Wænstede sometime around 1050, it means a settlement by a hillock or mound, although others suggest it may mean a wain or wagon.
+Sometime around the Norman Conquest of 1066 it was written Wenstede and in the Domesday Book of 1086 as Wenesteda’.
+It is made up of two Old English words wœnn meaning lump and stede, an enclosed pasture.
+The reference to the park means part of the former grounds of Wanstead House which was knocked down in 1824.